Accenture/mercury/README.md

 `event-node`

 For ease of software development, the Event Node project can be compiled into an executable JAR.
-It emulates the event stream system (i.e. the event stream itself such as Kafka and Hazelcast) and the presence monitor.
+It emulates an event stream system (i.e. the event stream itself such as Kafka and Hazelcast) and the presence monitor.

 The Event Node is not designed for production purpose.
 It is a convenient tool for software development in a single laptop.